Brothers and Keepers: Reception

 The book was a finalist for the National Book Critics Circle Award in 1984.

-The New York Times describes the book as a "gripping account of the events, social pressures and individual psychological responses that led his brother Robert to prison for murder and him [the author] to a middle-class life as a professor of English" and also as "a sensitive and intimate portrayal of the lives and divergent paths taken by two brothers".
-It furthermore is described as a "source of some powerfully written scenes in which he conveys his impressions of American prisons" especially the experiences with the guards, "the Keepers", who degrade the prisoners as well as their guests.
+The New York Times describes the book as a "gripping account of the events, social pressures and individual psychological responses that led his brother Robert to prison for murder and him [the author] to a middle-class life as a professor of English", as well as "a sensitive and intimate portrayal of the lives and divergent paths taken by two brothers".
+It is furthermore described as a "source of some powerfully written scenes in which he conveys his impressions of American prisons", especially the experiences with the guards, "the Keepers", who degrade the prisoners as well as their guests.
 He has "succeeded brilliantly in both understanding his brother's life and coming to terms with his own."

 Kirkus Reviews describes the book as having a "powerful initial grab [...], but only sporadic flickers of drama and insight amid the narrative convolutions."

 Published in 1985 in the UK by Allison and Busby, the book was described by Edward Blishen in The Guardian as a "brilliant and most moving attempt by John Edgar Wideman, black American novelist and academic, to write his brother out of a merciless prison sentence."

 Brothers and Keepers was frequently quoted in Didier Eribon's 2018 book Returning to Reims.